libp2p/specs/pubsub/gossipsub/README.md

 ### gossipsub: The gossiping mesh router

-The meshsub router offsers a baseline construction with good amplification control properties, which we augment with _gossip_ about message flow.
+The meshsub router offers a baseline construction with good amplification control properties, which we augment with _gossip_ about message flow.
 The gossip is emitted to random subsets of peers not in the mesh, similar to randomsub, and it allows us to propagate _metadata_ about message flow